-The winner will be awarded a $500 UNSW Bookshop voucher, a subscription to the Australian Book Review and a trip to the Bragg Prize award ceremony and launch of The Best Australian Science Writing 2016 in Sydney in early November.
-Entries close 26 August.
+Winners and runners up will also get the opportunity to attend the Bragg Prize award ceremony and launch of The Best Australian Science Writing 2018 in Sydney in early November!

 Judges will assess entries on: suitability of topic, language and tone, accuracy, imaginative quality and overall quality of writing.

 Entries will be assessed by a panel of judges comprising: Heather Catchpole, Head of Content at Refraction Media; John Pickrell, author and former editor of Australian Geographic; Stephanie Schwarz, a teacher at Moriah College in Sydney; and Deborah Smith, former Science Editor of The Sydney Morning Herald.

 The winners will be notified in October 2018 and publicly announced in November 2018.

 The UNSW Bragg Student Prize is open from 30 April to 28 August 2018.

 The first five schools to enter will receive a book pack of some of Australia’s best science writing!